-- a) Links integrates and coordinates plans and takes into account proposals for the development of the municipality; - b) Aligns the resources and capacity of the municipality with the implementation of the plan; - c) Complies with the provisions of this Chapter; and - d) Is compatible with national and provincial development plans and planning requirements binding on the municipality in terms of legislation. - To engage communities and other key interested and affected parties in municipal affairs, particularly the continuous integrated development process; and - To position the municipality to make a meaningful contribution towards meeting the district and provincial development targets and priorities.
+- a) Links integrates and coordinates plans and takes into account proposals for the development of the municipality; - b) Aligns the resources and capacity of the municipality with the implementation of the plan; - c) Complies with the provisions of this Chapter; and - d) Is compatible with national and provincial development plans and planning requirements binding on the municipality in terms of legislation. - To coordinate the activities of various service delivery agencies within Newcastle Municipality's area of jurisdiction; - To engage communities and other key interested and affected parties in municipal affairs, particularly the continuous integrated development process; and - To position the municipality to make a meaningful contribution towards meeting the district and provincial development targets and priorities.